First known patient reinfected with South Africa coronavirus variant is in critical condition

 The news comes as reports of the variant, called B. 1.351, have escalated globally, including 13 cases in five states, according to the U.S. Centers for Disease Control and Prevention.
 With the increased prevalence of the mutation, scientists have expressed concern that the variant, and two others first identified in the United Kingdom and Brazil, may become a predominant source of infection and elude coronavirus vaccines developed before the variants were detected.

-Studies of the vaccines produced by Moderna, Pfizer-BioNTech and Novavax — drugmakers supported by the U.S. federal government’s Operation Warp Speed — appeared to show that the vaccines work against the B. 1.351 variant but have a lowered effectiveness.
+Studies of the vaccines produced by Moderna, Pfizer-BioNTech and Novavax — drugmakers supported by the federal government’s Operation Warp Speed — appeared to show that the vaccines work against the B. 1.351 variant but have a lowered effectiveness.

-Maryland biotech company Novavax said “data suggest that prior infection with COVID-19 may not completely protect against subsequent infection by the South Africa escape variant,” but that its vaccine “provided significant protection.”
+Maryland biotech company Novavax said that “data suggest that prior infection with COVID-19 may not completely protect against subsequent infection by the South Africa escape variant,” but that its vaccine “provided significant protection.”

 Despite fears that the variants could prolong the effort to reach herd immunity, experts have cautioned that such reports of reinfection cases like the one in France are not common, indicating that immunity is possible for many.
 Studies have shown that the body’s virus-fighting cells are able to remember the pathogen from a previous illness and attack, either killing the infection or staving off more severe symptoms.